-The following TMT guidance note Produced in partnership with Shoosmiths provides comprehensive and up to date legal information covering:
+The following Commercial guidance note Produced in partnership with Shoosmiths provides comprehensive and up to date legal information covering:

 This Practice Note considers the following data protection, privacy and security issues arising in connection with the use of autonomous and connected vehicle technology:

 Cooperative Intelligent Transport Systems (C-ITS)